freshworks-developers/workshop-material/docs/solutions/Bitly-Freshdesk-Freshservice.md

 5. **Tracking Click Analytics**:
    - Optionally, integrate Bitly click tracking functionality to monitor the performance of shortened URLs.

-      ```md
-      How to build an app from scratch
-      ```
    - Enable agents to view click analytics directly within Freshdesk/Freshservice for better insights into customer engagement.

 ## Sample App

-For reference purpose we have created a sample app that demonstrates Bitly Integration with Freshdesk via [Bitly Freshdesk App](/code_samples/bitly/freshdesk/) and Freshservice via Freshdesk via [Bitly Freshdesk App](/code_samples/bitly/freshservice/)
+For reference purpose we have created a sample app that demonstrates Bitly Integration with Freshdesk via [Bitly Freshdesk App](/code_samples/bitly/freshdesk/) and for Freshservice via [Bitly Freshservice App](/code_samples/bitly/freshservice/)

 #### Freshdesk App